 Read “A Chicken’s Life” with your students so they can learn interesting facts about chickens, why they need our help, and easy ways to help them.

-Learning about the life cycles of animals can help your students explore scientific concepts and address NGSS, but hatching experiments that use live chicks in the classroom don’t model kind practices for young learners.
+Learning about the life cycle of a chicken and other animals can help your students explore scientific concepts and address NGSS, but hatching experiments that use live chicks in the classroom don’t model kind practices for young learners.
 With the alternative chick-hatching projects above, students can gain an understanding of how an embryo grows into a chick while also developing empathy for chickens—realizing that these individuals deserve to live with their families, who know best how to care for them.

 If you’d like to learn more about the various resources that TeachKind has to offer, sign up for our newsletter using the form below.